dreimer1986/yourname_card_mod/README.md

-# Your Name. - Card-Mod & Animated Background Edition.
+# Your Name. - UIX & Animated Background Edition.
 Home Assistant theme - A dark, electric blue theme that reminds (me) of the movie Your Name.
-WARNING! card-mod custom add-in is strongly recommended!
+WARNING!
+UIX custom add-in is strongly recommended!

 * [Prerequisite](#prerequisite)
 * [HACS installation](#hacs_installation)